Can you practice without a DEA license? | DEA Registration

-If you are wondering if you can practice medicine without a DEA license.
+Many providers wonder if they can practice medicine without a DEA license.
 If a position does not require the provider to prescribe controlled substances, yes, the provider can continue without a DEA license.
 However, it is uncommon for an employer to employ a physician who cannot prescribe controlled substances.
-Those providers who are required to have one must a DEA license or they will not be allowed to prescribe medications.
-Basically, a DEA license, DEA registration and a DEA number are the same thing.
+Those providers who are required to have prescriptive privileges must a DEA license or they will not be allowed to prescribe medications.
+For clarity sake, a DEA license, DEA registration and a DEA number will be used interchangeably.

 Click Here for a DEA License Denial Lawyer